stefandrissen/sam-coupe-technical-manual/techmanual.md

 | 31A | BRIGHT   | 31C | GREEN 0            |
 | 32A | +5 VOLTS | 32C | 0 VOLTS            |

-when looking at the back of the Coupé's expansion connector, the pins are numbered as follows:
+When looking at the back of the Coupé's expansion connector, the pins are numbered as follows:

 | Euroconnector |  |
 | ------ | ------- |